Milestone-Proposal:Colossus

 Building Colossus

-Flowers did not think much of the Robinson, however.
-The basic design had been settled before he was called in, and he was sceptical as soon as Morrell (from whom he first learned of the Robinson) told him about it.
-Flowers doubted that the Robinson would work properly, and in February 1943 he presented Newman with the alternative of a fully electronic machine able to generate the χ-stream (and ψ- and μ-streams) internally.
-Opinion at Bletchley was that a machine containing the number of valves that Flowers was proposing could not work reliably.
-Newman pressed ahead with the two-tape machine, leaving Flowers to do as he wished regarding his alternative proposal.
+Newman pressed ahead with the two-tape Heath Robinson machine, leaving Flowers to do as he wished regarding his alternative proposal.
 On his own initiative, working independently at Dollis Hill, and using some of his own money, Flowers began building the fully electronic machine that he could see was necessary.
 He embarked on Colossus “in the face of scepticism” from Bletchley Park and “without the concurrence of B.P.”
 He was fortunate that this work was supported by the management at Dollis Hill.

 When the first Colossus was delivered to Bletchley Park in January 1944 Newman was stunned.
-In Flower’s own words: “I don’t think they (Newman et al.) really understood what I was saying in detail – I am sure they didn’t — because when the first machine was con-structed and working, they obviously were taken aback.
+In Flower’s own words: “I don’t think they (Newman et al.) really understood what I was saying in detail – I am sure they didn’t — because when the first machine was constructed and working, they obviously were taken aback.
 They just couldn’t believe it! ...
 I don’t think they understood very clearly what I was proposing until they actually had the machine”.

-Seeing the capability of this first machine it was quickly decided to build and deploy a further 10 to an enhanced design that gave a five-fold improvement in performance over the prototype.
-This production effort was overseen by Flower’s colleague Coombs.
-These were in place by V-E Day (8th May 1945).
+Learning of the capability of this first machine, in April 1944 the War Cabinet demanded 12 more machines.
+Flowers informed them they were dreaming and could only promise one more by 1st June 1944.
+This was built to an enhanced design that gave a five-fold improvement in performance over the prototype.
+A further eight were built before the end of the war, at which point an eleventh machine was on the point of being delivered and a twelfth was in manufacture.
+Flowers was assisted in this production effort by his colleague Coombs.
+Coombs remembered Flowers, having produced a rough draft of his improved design for the Colossus machines, tearing it into pieces that he handed out to his colleagues for them to do the detailed design and get their team to manufacture it.
+These enhanced machines were in place by V-E Day (8th May 1945).
 Seven were used for wheel setting and three for wheel breaking.
 Colossus machines 2, 4, 6, 7 and 9 had an added gadget that produced tables to aid in "Rectangling", a development of the Turing's method for wheel breaking.

 What features set this work apart from similar achievements?